Lizzo: 2011–2013: Career beginnings and Lizzobangers

-2014–2015: Big Grrrl Small World
+2014–2018: Big Grrrl Small World and Coconut Oil

 Following the release of her first album, Lizzo immediately began working on new music.
 In 2014, she participated in StyleLikeU's What's Underneath project, where she removed her clothes as she talked about her relationships with her body.
-Inspired by the experience, she wrote "My Skin", which she described as "the thesis statement" of her forthcoming second album.
-In an interview with Vice, regarding body image, she said: You can wake up and change many things about your appearance, but the inevitability of waking up in your skin is what unifies us.In September 2014, Lizzo was featured alongside her Chalice bandmates Sophia Eris and Claire de Lune on the song "BoyTrouble" on Prince's and 3rdEyeGirl's album Plectrumelectrum.
-On working with Prince, Lizzo says the experience was "surreal ... almost like a fairytale" and that it was "something I will never actually get over."
+Inspired by the experience, she wrote "My Skin", which she called "the thesis statement" of her forthcoming second album.
+In an interview with Vice, regarding body image, she said: You can wake up and change many things about your appearance, but the inevitability of waking up in your skin is what unifies us.

+In September 2014, Lizzo was featured alongside her Chalice bandmates Sophia Eris and Claire de Lune on the song "BoyTrouble" on Prince's and 3rdeyegirl's album Plectrumelectrum.
+On working with Prince, Lizzo called the experience "surreal ... almost like a fairytale" and "something I will never actually get over."
 On October 7, 2014, Lizzo appeared as the musical guest on the Late Show with David Letterman.
 Lizzo's second studio album, Big Grrrl Small World, was released on December 11, 2015.
 Spin placed the album at number 17 on the "50 Best Hip-Hop Albums of 2015" list.
 Hilary Saunders of Paste praised Lizzo's "ability to rap and sing with equal tenacity."
 Her collaboration with Your Smith (then Caroline Smith), "Let 'Em Say", was featured in the season three premiere of Broad City.